AngelGSoto/csv-graph-generator/README.md

 # CSV Graph Generator

-Esta aplicación web permite a los usuarios subir archivos CSV, seleccionar columnas y generar gráficos.
+This web application allows users to upload CSV files, select columns, and generate graphs.

-## Uso
+## Usage

-1. Visita la aplicación en [https://csv-graph-generator-4.onrender.com](https://csv-graph-generator-4.onrender.com).
+1. Visit the application at [https://csv-graph-generator-4.onrender.com](https://csv-graph-generator-4.onrender.com).
-2. Sube un archivo CSV.
+2. Upload a CSV file.
-3. Selecciona las columnas para los ejes X e Y.
+3. Select the columns for the X and Y axes.
-4. Genera y visualiza el gráfico.
+4. Generate and view the graph.

-## Despliegue
+## Deployment

-La aplicación está desplegada en Render y puede ser accesada [aquí](https://csv-graph-generator-4.onrender.com).
+The application is deployed on Render and can be accessed [here](https://csv-graph-generator-4.onrender.com).

-## Contribuir
+## Contributing

-Pull requests son bienvenidos.
-Para cambios mayores, por favor abre un issue primero para discutir lo que te gustaría cambiar.
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

-## Licencia
+## License

 [MIT](LICENSE)